FoalTS/foal/docs/architecture/controllers.md

 - `class HttpResponseInternalServerError` (500)
 - `class HttpResponseNotImplemented` (501)

-The `HttpResponseSuccess`, `HttpResponseClientError` and `HttpResponseServerError` can take an optional argument `content` which is used in the body of the reponse.
+The `HttpResponseSuccess`, `HttpResponseClientError` and `HttpResponseServerError` can take an optional argument `body` which is used as the body of the reponse.
 Ex: `new HttpResponseBadRequest({ message: 'The foo field is missing.' })`